What you can do in 14 easy steps to protect your health and prevent the spread of COVID-19.

 - Fit the mask snugly against the sides of your face, slipping the loops over your ears or tying the strings behind your head.
 Improve the fit of a single surgical mask by knotting the ear loops and tucking in the sides close to the face to prevent air from leaking out around the edges and toform a closer fit.
 In a recent study, an unknotted medical mask alone blocked only about 42% of aerosol particles from a simulated cough, but exposure to potentially infectious aerosols decreased by about 95% when individuals wore knotted medical masks.
 A good fit is critical to preventing spread of the virus.

 - A rule of thumb to follow is if you have to continually adjust your mask, it doesn’t fit properly, and you might need to find a different mask type or brand.

 - Consider using a mask fitter or brace over a disposable or cloth mask to prevent air from leaking around the edges of the mask.

 - Make sure you can breathe easily.
+Use a surgical mask with three layers if possible.
 Select fabric types that facilitate airflow, and avoid materials such as vinyl that can make it difficult to breathe.

-- KN95masks are a type of filtering facepiece respirator commonly made in China that resemble N95 masks used in the United States.
+- KN95masks are a type of filtering face piece respirator commonly made in China that resembles N95 masks used in the United States.
 Look for KN95 masks that meet requirements similar to those set by CDC’s National Institute for Occupational Safety and Health (NIOSH) for respirators.
 Beware of counterfeit KN95 masks.
 Don’t use one if you have trouble breathing or if you have certain types of facial hair.
 Wear KN95 masks alone – don’t wear another mask over it.

 - Be careful not to touch your eyes, nose, and mouth when removing your mask and wash your hands immediately afterwards.
 Store your face mask properly and if it is a cloth covering, wash it regularly to keep it clean.